DianaCmaritim/TaskTrain/api/README.md

 The application has been built with the MVC design pattern.

+This API has been deployed and is live on [https://tasktrain-api.onrender.com/]

 ## Pre-Requisites
 In order to use this repository you will need the following: